Master of Education in Coaching Education and Athlete Development (MEd-CEAD)

 - Organization and Administration

-Students of Xavier’s CEAD program graduate with knowledge in the latest research, an understanding of the important personal and societal contributions coaches make and the ability to design and implement developmentally appropriate sport programs for individuals of all ages and ability levels.
+Students of Xavier University’s masters in coaching online program graduate in two years with knowledge in the latest research, an understanding of the important personal and societal contributions coaches make, and the ability to design and implement developmentally appropriate sports programs for individuals of all ages, and ability levels.
 Graduates also embody the mission of Xavier by demonstrating competence, compassion and conscience, while acting as sport leaders and role models in their community.

-Note: This program will not provide licensure in any state.
+Note: This online master’s in coaching program will not provide licensure in any state.

-The program was designed using the National Standards for Sports Coaching and will be seeking accreditation through the National Committee for Accreditation of Coaching Education in the near future.
+The online master program was designed using the National Standards for Sports Coaching and will be seeking accreditation through the National Committee for Accreditation of Coaching Education in the near future.

-The tuition rate for the online CEAD program is $560 per credit hour.
-The total cost of the degree program will vary, depending upon transfer credits awarded, additional fees and the cost of textbooks/materials.
+The tuition rate for the online CEAD program is $570 per credit hour.
+The total cost of tuition for the degree program will vary, depending upon transfer credits awarded, additional fees, and the cost of textbooks/materials.
 See the Tuition page for more information.